-Scandinavian design is having a moment, and we’ve witnessed one trend in particular make its way across the Atlantic: square subway tile.
-A staple in Swedish homes for both bathroom walls and kitchen backsplashes, the look is very friendly on the wallet and is a minimalist’s dream tile.
-It may be a budget staple in European Nordic homes, but stateside, it’s cropping up in the coolest spaces, from hotels and restaurants to luxury apartments.
+Scandinavian design is having a moment, and we’ve witnessed one trend, in particular, making its way across the Atlantic: square subway tile.
+A staple in Swedish homes for both bathroom walls and kitchen backsplashes, square subway tiles are very friendly on the wallet and are a minimalist’s dream tile.
+They may be a budget staple in European Nordic homes, but stateside, they're cropping up in the coolest spaces, from hotels and restaurants to luxury apartments.
 Paired with dark grout, pretty soap bottles, brass fixtures, and luxe bathrobes, these tiles will be all over Pinterest soon.
 If our predictions are correct, they may even replace subway tiles as the budget backsplash of choice.
 Keep scrolling for our favorite square-tiled rooms.

 Pictured here as a built-in shelf styled with pretty bath products and luxe towels, this square ceramic tile is combined with a thicker-than-normal dark grout, giving it an edgy, urban look.